dajianosh/Second-repository/Day2.md

-Hi this is day 2 of practice
+This is day 2 of practice
-This message should display the 2nd commit

 This is the third commit.
 BINGO!!
+4th commit
+The last and final commit.
+Let's delete some lines too.